Scratch-Bookmarklets/Scratch-Bookmarklets.github.io/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Scratch-Bookmarklets Code of Conduct

 ## Our Pledge